domasles/redeemod/CONTRIBUTING.md

 ## Setup

-As almost any other project, RedeeMOD has dependencies and follows strict development rules:
+RedeeMOD has dependencies and follows strict development rules:
-1. It's **Python-exclusive** (to be easily distributable across platforms)
+1. It's **Python-exclusive**
-2. Everything must be modularized (to be easily maintainable)
+2. Everything must be modularized
 3. Do NOT modify anything that's unnecessary for the planned improvement
 4. As this is both a fully-built application and a framework, coding style and file architecture must remain intact